 As many as 500,000 children with Autism Spectrum Disorder will enter adulthood over the next eight years.
 Most of the services offered for ASD cater to children with autism, which leaves adults who are on the spectrum to fend for themselves.

-Nonprofit organization Extraordinary Ventures (EV) in Chapel Hill, North Carolina is working to break this trend.
+Nonprofit organization Extraordinary Ventures (EV) in Chapel Hill, North Carolina, is working to break this trend of unemployment in people on the spectrum.
 EV creates small businesses that are ideal for employing adults with developmental disabilities, including those on the autism spectrum.

-Van Hatchell, Managing Director at EV, hopes that their organization will break the stigmas and stereotypes behind individuals with ASD, and that EV will be able to show other employers the value that those on the spectrum bring to the workforce.
+Van Hatchell, Managing Director at EV, hopes that their organization will break the stigmas and stereotypes behind individuals with ASD and that EV will be able to show other employers the value that those on the spectrum bring to the workforce.

 Watch this video to learn more about this incredible endeavor.